AndrasLaszlok/AndrasLaszlok/README.md

 My name is András Lászlók.
-I interested in data analysis, database programming, Python, SPL and SQL languages.
+I interested in data analysis, database programming, Python, Bash and SQL languages.
 I like ancient video games especially on the C64.
 My preferred OSs are Debian based Linux distributions.
 I am also an admirer of the C language.